tutujnr/tutujnr/README.md

-### Hi there 👋 I am Langat Evans a backend developer specializing in creating efficient and scalable solutions,focusing on robust APIs and database performance optimization.
+### Hi there 👋 I am Langat Evans a full stack developer specializing in creating efficient and scalable solutions,focusing on robust APIs and database performance optimization.

 🔬 I specialize in web development ( back-end/front-end development, python development, and django development).